CodeMelted/codemelted_dev/README.md

   ^ Full implementation of a Use Case
     ^ Partial implementation of a Use Case / bug fix
 ```

+## 2.2 Use Environment

+**`WHO:`** As a software developer

+**`WHAT:`** I want to be able to interact with the runtime environment

+**`WHY:`** So that I have the ability to gather necessary information from that environment and utilize desktop services.

+**`ACCEPTANCE CRITERIA:`**

+1. When you have the ability to manage environment variables as follows:
+   1. Get an environment variable as string or null if not found
+   2. Set an environment variable
+   3. Remove an environment variable
+2. When you have the ability to open links via the URL link protocol service.
+These link protocols include `file://`, `http(s)://`, and `mailto://` protocols
+3. When you have the ability to query aspects about the given environment.
+This information includes:
+   1. `eol` - The end of line character for new lines on the operating system
+   2. `hostname` - The hostname of the given platform
+   3. `numberOfProcessors` - How many threads could this thing spin up
+   4. `osName` - The name of the operating system
+   5. `osVersion` - The version number of the operating system
+   6. `pathSeparator` - The file separator used on disk
+4. When you have the ability to gather metrics about the given environment to include (NOTE: Only available on some SDKs):
+   1. `availableMemory` - The currently available memory
+   2. `usedMemory` - The currently consumed memory
+   3. `totalMemory` - The total memory of available to the environment
+   4. `usedCPU` - The currently utilized CPU
+5. When you have the ability to use the metrics gathered and monitor the environment by collecting the stats to stdout and CSV if specified.

 # 3.0 Design Notes